martinlejko/hotel_management_system/docs/articles/user-guide.md

 1. Navigate to the Reservations section from the main menu
 2. Click the "New Reservation" button
-3. Select or search for a customer
+3. Select a customer
-4. Choose available room(s)
+4. Choose available room
 5. Set check-in and check-out dates
 6. Add any special requests
 7. Click "Create Reservation" to confirm

-### Check-in Process

-1. Navigate to the Reservations section
-2. Find the reservation by searching for the customer name or room number
-3. Click on the reservation to view details
-4. Click the "Check In" button to mark the guest as checked in

-### Check-out Process

-1. Navigate to the Reservations section
-2. Find the customer's active reservation
-3. Click the "Check Out" button
-4. Review and finalize any changes to the bill
-5. Confirm check-out